 A Coupon Payment is paid on each of the first and second Coupon Payment Dates.
-Since the Notes are called by us in our sole discretion on the third Coupon Payment date, which is also the first Call Date, we will pay you a total of \$10.06875 per Note (equal to the Stated Principal Amount plus the Coupon Payment) on that Call Date.
-When added to the \$0.1375 in Coupon Payments received in respect of the first two Coupon Payment Dates, you would have been paid a total of \$10.
+Since the Notes are called by us in our sole discretion on the third Coupon Payment Date, which is also the first Call Date, we will pay you a total of \$10.075 per Note (equal to the Stated Principal Amount plus the Coupon Payment) on that Call Date.
+When added to the \$0.150 in Coupon Payments received in respect of the first two Coupon Payment Dates, you would have been paid a total of \$10.225 per Note, representing a 2.25% total return on the Notes over the approximately three months the Notes were outstanding before they were called by us in our sole discretion.
+You will not receive any further payments on the Notes.